lspita/unibo-oop/a02c/README.md

 # Results for a02c

-- Time to complete: N/A
+- Time to complete: 1h40

 ## e1

-- Time to complete: N/A
+- Time to complete: 30m
+- Could have reduced complexity by making the last generate the replacer on call

 ## e2

-- Time to complete: N/A
+- Time to complete: 1h10
+- Too complicated